-Update Spring 2016.
+Update December 2016.
 See bottom of the page

 Tubeless tyres are a Good Thing.
 Having run them on my desert cars, the ease of quickly plugging punctures is an Even Better Thing, even if this practice is considered a ‘get you home’ measure and even outlawed in some places.
 All cars and most modern road bikes run tubeless tyres.
 To me running tubeless presents major advantages for overland travel too.